Sending suspect to China could cost New Zealand millions | Law-Order

 Sending a murder suspect to face trial in China could end up costing New Zealand taxpayers millions of dollars because officials would need to post an extra diplomat to Shanghai to monitor his treatment, documents exclusively obtained by The Associated Press show.

-But the documents also show that New Zealand's Foreign Minister Nanaia Mahuta is confident Chinese authorities won't torture the suspect or give him an unfair trial because of the bad publicity it would bring the Communist regime, in what would amount to a test case that would be closely watched worldwide.
+But the documents also show that New Zealand Foreign Minister Nanaia Mahuta is confident Chinese authorities won't torture the suspect or give him an unfair trial because of the bad publicity it would bring the Communist government, in what would amount to a test case that would be closely watched worldwide.

 In documents obtained by the AP through New Zealand's public records laws, officials from the Ministry of Foreign Affairs and Trade outlined the potential cost of sending Kim to China.

-They say they'd need to post an extra senior consular official to Shanghai to monitor Kim, and estimate the cost for the first year at 377,000 New Zealand dollars (USD 234,000), which would cover relocation costs as well as a salary.
+The two countries have been cooperating on the case for more than 10 years based on the facts and the law, and Kim's extradition to stand trial would “return justice to the victim and realise criminal justice,” the Chinese response said.

+New Zealand Foreign Minister Mahuta sought to reassure previous Justice Minister Kris Faafoi that China would abide by its commitment to treat Kim fairly.

-In an October letter to Faafoi, Mahuta wrote that it was her "clear view that China will uphold the assurances" despite the concerns she had about the human rights situation in the Xinjiang region, the "regressive'' national security law enacted in Hong Kong, and China's three-year detention of Canadians Michael Spavor and Michael Kovrig on "spurious charges''.
+In an October letter to Faafoi, Mahuta wrote that it was her “clear view that China will uphold the assurances” despite the concerns she had about the human rights situation in the Xinjiang region, the “regressive'' national security law enacted in Hong Kong, and China's three-year detention of Canadians Michael Spavor and Michael Kovrig on “spurious charges.''
+“This will be a test case for China — one the international community is watching closely,” Mahuta wrote in her letter to Faafoi.

+“This means that China's incentives to abide by the assurances are strong.
+If China failed to comply with the assurances, we could disclose that information publicly, which would seriously jeopardize China's law enforcement cooperation with many countries and damage its broader interests,'' Mahuta wrote.

 Faafoi wrote back to Mahuta the following month saying he continued to find Kim's case “difficult and finely balanced'' and enclosed letters from three advocacy organizations opposed to the extradition.